JCotton1123/cakephp-ldap-auth/README.md

 ## Caveats

-* Probably not the best way to implement but its simple to keeps things simple
+* Probably not the best way to implement this but its simple
 * The user's primary group is ignored.
+Sorry if this is a deal breaker.
 If you care to know why, look at the comments within the source.
 * I've never tested this with anything but AuthComponent and the Form authenticator.

 ## To Do

 * Make things more agnostic so it supports authentication against OpenLDAP or others.
+* Fix styling issues